googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 .. note::

-   :meth:`~google.cloud.spanner.database.Database.run_in_transaction`
+   :meth:`~google.cloud.spanner_v1.database.Database.run_in_transaction`
    commits the transaction automatically if the "unit of work" function returns without raising an exception.

 .. note::

-   :meth:`~google.cloud.spanner.database.Database.run_in_transaction`
+   :meth:`~google.cloud.spanner_v1.database.Database.run_in_transaction`
-   retries the "unit of work" function if the read / query operatoins or the commit are aborted due to concurrent updates
+   retries the "unit of work" function if the read / query operations or the commit are aborted due to concurrent updates.

 See :doc:`transaction-usage` for more complete examples of transaction usage.